Login Sign in

 Veterinarian applies ointment to dog's skin

 If your dog only has a problem in their ears or on a small area of skin, then topical antifungal therapy will be prescribed.
-This can include medicated shampoos, creams, lotions, and sprays.
+This can include medicated shampoos, creams, lotions, and sprays to be applied to the affected area.

 If your dog has allergies, then your veterinarian will discuss various allergy treatments with you.
 If your dog’s yeast infection is caused by a hormonal disorder, then your vet will go over that with you as well.
 Often, if you manage the underlying conditions, your dog will not have problems with yeast again.